 Do Americans have an earnings problem or a savings problem?
 Unfortunately, I think we've got both.
-Take a look at the median salary by age and sex from the Census Bureau for 2018.
+Take a look at the median income by age and sex from the latest Census Bureau data.

 The obvious points are 1) people make more the older they get and 2) men make more than women at every single age group.
 Making more as you age is nothing insightful.
 What is insightful is how the difference between men and women's salaries really start to grow in their 30s.
 A 25% pay gap is huge!